Microsoft Teams Town Hall: Attendee Pack, Cost, and Alternatives

 - Monthly — highest flexibility, highest price.

-- 1 year — the practical default.
+- 1 year — the choice common in practice.

-What no longer works: embedding, branding, and plugins
+What no longer works: embedding, branding and plugins

-Embedding only inside the Microsoft 365 stack
+Embedding only within the Microsoft 365 stack

 Branding stays at Microsoft level